hughdtt/cloud-resume-backend/README.md

 The web api serves as a view counter RESTful API for the [frontend](https://github.com/hughdtt/cloud-resume-frontend) of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/).

+Solid CI/CD has been implemented.
+If the Azure resource group exists, it'll deploy the necessary resources, unit test the code, deploy code to Azure function and test the prod api url returns the correct response.

 ## Install

 You can download the repo to test it locally if you'd like.
 You'll just need to have Azure Function Core Tools installed.